openshift/ci-docs/content/en/docs/architecture/step-registry.md

 upgrade as multiple test workflows can share steps and don’t have to each be updated individually to fix bugs or add new features.
 It also reduces the chances of a mistake when copying a feature from one test workflow to another.

+The current step registry is available for browsing [here](https://steps.ci.openshift.org/).

 To understand how the multistage tests and registry work, we must first talk about the three components of the test registry and how to use those components to create a test: